spacestation13/byond-tracy/readme.md

 ## building

-You can download a precompiled byond-tracy executable from the [Releases page](https://github.com/spacestation13/byond-tracy/releases).
+You can download a precompiled byond-tracy executable from the [latest release](https://github.com/spacestation13/byond-tracy/releases/latest).

 The Linux one is unlikely to work.
 No guarantee or warranty given for the binaries.